dstaulcu/outlook_email_assistant_v3/README.md

 ## Contributing

-1. Create a feature branch
+1. Fork the repository and create a feature branch
+2. Follow the development setup in `DEVELOPER_GUIDE.md`
-2. Make your changes
+3. Make your changes with appropriate tests
-3. Test thoroughly
+4. Ensure accessibility compliance (WCAG 2.1 AA)
+5. Update documentation as needed
-4. Submit a pull request
+6. Submit a pull request with clear description

 ## License